ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 An SA contains shared (cryptographic) information used for establishing other SAs or keying ESP; See {{ESP}}.
 IKEv2 first uses a Diffie-Hellman key exchange to generate keys for the "IKE SA", which is a set of keys used to encrypt further IKEv2 messages.
 It then goes through a phase of authentication in which both peers present blobs signed by a shared secret or private key, after which another set of keys is derived, referred to as the "Child SA".
 These Child SA keys are used by ESP.

 IKEv2 negotiates which protocols are acceptable to each peer for both the IKE and Child SAs using "Proposals".
 Each proposal may contain an encryption algorithm, an authentication algorithm, a Diffie-Hellman group, and (for IKE SAs only) a pseudorandom function algorithm.
 Each peer may support multiple proposals, and the most preferred mutually supported proposal is chosen during the handshake.

 The authentication phase of IKEv2 may use Shared Secrets, Certificates, Digital Signatures, or an EAP (Extensible Authentication Protocol) method.
 At a minimum, IKEv2 takes two round trips to set up both an IKE SA and a Child SA.
 If EAP is used, this exchange may be expanded.

 Any SA used by IKEv2 can be rekeyed upon expiration, which is usually based either on time or number of bytes encrypted.

 There is an extension to IKEv2 that allows session resumption {{RFC5723}}.

 MOBIKE is a Mobility and Multihoming extension to IKEv2 that allows a set of Security Associations to migrate over different addresses and interfaces {{RFC4555}}.

 When UDP is not available or well-supported on a network, IKEv2 may be encapsulated in TCP {{RFC8229}}.

 #### ESP {#ESP}

 ESP is a protocol that encrypts and authenticates IPv4 and IPv6 packets.
 The keys used for both encryption and authentication can be derived from an IKEv2 exchange.
 ESP Security Associations come as pairs, one for each direction between two peers.
 Each SA is identified by a Security Parameter Index (SPI), which is marked on each encrypted ESP packet.

 ESP packets include the SPI, a sequence number, an optional Initialization Vector (IV), payload data, padding, a length and next header field, and an Integrity Check Value.

 From {{RFC4303}}, "ESP is used to provide confidentiality, data origin authentication, connectionless integrity, an anti-replay service (a form of partial sequence integrity), and limited traffic flow confidentiality."

 Since ESP operates on IP packets, it is not directly tied to the transport protocols it encrypts.
 This means it requires little or no change from transports in order to provide security.

 ESP packets may be sent directly over IP, but where network conditions warrant (e.g., when a NAT is present or when a firewall blocks such packets) they may be encapsulated in UDP {{RFC3948}} or TCP {{RFC8229}}.

 ### Protocol features

 #### IKEv2

 - Forward-secure key establishment.
+- Cryptographic algorithm negotiation.
+- Peer authentication (Certificate, raw public key, pre-shared key, and EAP).
 - Mutual authentication.
-- Cryptographic algorithm negotiation.
-- Datagram confidentiality and integrity.
+- Record (datagram) confidentiality and integrity.
 - Session resumption.
 - Connection mobility.
-- Cookie-based DoS mitigation.
+- DoS mitigation (cookie-based).
-- Certificate, raw public key, pre-shared key, and EAP peer authentication.

 #### ESP

-- Datagram confidentiality and integrity.
+- Record confidentiality and integrity.
-- Connectionless integrity.
-- Datagram replay protection.
+- Record replay protection.

 ### Protocol dependencies

 #### IKEv2

 - Availability of UDP to negotiate, or implementation support for TCP-encapsulation.
 - Some EAP authentication types require accessing a hardware device, such as a SIM card; or interacting with a user, such as password prompting.

 #### ESP

 - Since ESP is below transport protocols, it does not have any dependencies on the transports themselves, other than on UDP or TCP where encapsulation is employed.

 ## Secure RTP (with DTLS)